exaloop/codon/docs/intro/faq.md

 ## Does Codon accept outside contributions?

-Absolutely, we'd be delighted to accept any contributions ranging from issues, bug reports, feature requests or pull requests.
+Absolutely, we'd be delighted to accept any contributions in the form of issues, bug reports, feature requests or pull requests.

 ## I want to contribute.
 Where do I start?